 We would like to emphasize the differences of our approach and the setting we consider from that in related works.
-Ad hoc and sensor networks typically assume a relative high density of devices that results in a connected network (a host can access other hosts via multi-hop routing) [2, 3, 4, 5].
-In particular, sensor networks are typically modeled as an infrastructure of high density short-range wireless devices, stationary and connected with each other and/or with a base station/controller.
-On the other hand, a 7DSnetwork is rarely connected and the time taken for one 7DS node to come in close proximity to another can be of the order of minutes.
-More important, ad hoc and sensor networks assume cooperative nodes with similar capabilities, part of the same infrastructure, that relay packets on behalf of other nodes.
+Ad hoc and sensor networks typically assume a relative high density of devices that results in a connected network (a host can access other hosts via multihop routing) [3, 4, 5, 6].
+They also assume cooperative nodes, part of the same infrastructure, that relay packets on behalf of other nodes.
+On the other hand, a 7DS network is rarely connected and the time taken for one 7DS node to come in close proximity to another can be of the order of minutes.
 As we mentioned, in our setting, peers have different capabilities and cooperation strategy and they are not necessarily all cooperating with each other.
 Both in ad hoc and sensor networks the emphasis has been on routing protocols.

-In this study, we concentrate on single-hop multicast.
-7DS acquires the data from other peers within its wireless coverage.
+7DS acquires the data from other peers within its wireless coverage using single-hop broadcast.
 Due to the highly dynamic environment and the type of information, 7DS does not try to establish more permanent caching or service discovery mechanisms.
 Instead we explore the transient aspect of information dissemination.
 Note that this setting is orthogonal to the service discovery in the wide area network.

-In the latter, typically, there is an infrastructure of cooperative servers that create indices to locate data based on the queries and the content of the underlying data sources of their local domain [6].
+In the latter, typically, there is an infrastructure of cooperative servers that create indices to locate data based on the queries and the content of the underlying data sources of their local domain [7].
+There is substantial work on hoarding and prefetching [8, 9].
+Hoarding allows a mobile device, before disconnecting from the wired network, to prefetch data to increase the user's data availability while she/he remains disconnected and reintegrate upon reconnection.
+They addressed issues related with the data consistency and targeted in a traditional file system setting.
+The files exist and the system knows them prior to the disconnection.
 Finally, an extensive amount of work has been done in the context of infostations.
 They use a single server/multiple clients model in which the server broadcasts data items based on received queries.
-They mostly address issues related to efficient scheduling algorithms for the server broadcast that minimize the response delay and power consumption of mobile devices, and utilize efficiently the bandwidth of the broadcasting channel [7, 8, 9].
+They mostly address issues related to efficient scheduling algorithms for the server broadcast that minimize the response delay and power consumption of mobile devices, and utilize efficiently the bandwidth of the broadcasting channel [10, 11, 12].
 Section 5 discusses related work in greater detail.